FereshteShakeri/Histo-TransCLIP/README.md

 ## Introduction

 ### Short abstract
-We enhance vision-language models (VLMs) for histopathology by introducing a transductive approach that leverages text-based predictions and patch affinity.
-Histo-TransCLIP improves zero-shot classification accuracy without additional labels, processing 100,000 patches in seconds.
+We enhance vision-language models (VLMs) for histopathology by introducing a transductive approach that leverages text-based predictions and patch affinity in its objective funtion.
+Histo-TransCLIP improves zero-shot classification accuracy without additional labels and is able to manage more than 100,000 patches in seconds.

 ### Visual explanation
 <p align="center">